Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You plan to deploy webapp1 by using an Azure DevOps pipeline.

-You need to modify the sampling rate of the telemetry data processed by AppInsights1 without having to redeploy webapp1 after each modification.
+<mark>You need to modify the sampling rate of the telemetry data processed by AppInsights1 without having to redeploy webapp1 after each modification.</mark>

 What should you do?
 To answer, select the appropriate options in the answer area.